BYUCamachoLab/Photonics-Bootcamp/book/pages/glossary.md

 SOI
     See {term}`silicon-on-insulator`.

+vscode
+    Visual Studio Code, also commonly referred to as VS Code, is a source-code editor developed by Microsoft for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git ([Wikipedia](https://en.wikipedia.org/wiki/Visual_Studio_Code)).

 WSL
     Windows Subsystem for Linux.
 WSL lets developers install and run a Linux distribution on Windows and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup.